CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 While static library archive ending with `.a` is a clearly static one with a framework to be sure that the library is dynamically linked it is necessary to check the binary for its `filetype` in the Mach-O header.

 ### Dependencies
 Third, let's have a look at what the library is linking.
 For that the `otool` provides `-l` flag.
+(TODO: here you mention `-l` but in the line of code we see `-L`)
 ```shell
 otool -L ./UIKit
 ```
-The output lists all dependencies of UIKit framework.
+The output lists all dependencies of the UIKit framework.
 For example, here you can see that UIKit is linking `Foundation`.
 That's why the `import Foundation` is no longer needed when importing `UIKit` into a source code file.

 ```
 ./UIKit: